 If you are frequently visiting Cyprus for business purposes or otherwise, you can obtain a multiple entry visa for one year, although the total visits must not exceed 90 days, starting from your first visit during each six month period.

-Non-EU citizens who come to Cyprus for long-term purposes should obtain special temporary permits, commonly referred to as a “Pink Slip”.
+Non-EU citizens who come to Cyprus for long-term purposes without employment rights, should obtain special temporary permits, commonly referred to as a “Pink Slip”.
 This type of permit can be issued for a period of 1 to 4 years (with a limitation of absence period not more than 4 months).
 A “Pink Slip” could be issued for a period of 1-2 years upon first application and will be easily extended for a further 1-2 year period thereafter.

 “Pink Slip” – Visitor Visa